GauBen/svelte-emails/README.md

 </mj-section>`;
 ```

-3. We would feed this to the MJML compiler
+3. We would feed this to the MJML compiler:

 ```js
 const document = (body) => `<mjml>